andy-j-phillips/andy-j-phillips/README.md

 ### Hey All, thanks for stopping by 🎉

-I'm Andy and I currenly build cool products at Autologyx.
-Born and raised in Hampshire, UK and currently living in Surrey.
+I'm Andy and I currenly build cool products at Veterinary Emergency Group.
+Born and raised in Hampshire, UK and currently living in NJ.

 ````

-📍 Living in Surrey, UK
+📍 Living in  Wayne, NJ.

-💼 Currently working at Autologyx Ltd.
+💼 Currently working at Veterinary Emergency Group

 🚀 Interested in JavaScript, TypeScript, React, Angular, Python.